tsmtzs/schl/README.md

   * `\wish`: Prints a wish for good luck.

  By default, *schl* prints all macros that accept text as *undefined*.
-As of this version, Greek is the only supported language.
+As of this version, Greek is the only full supported language.
 You can set it with the option `greek`.
+A partial support for English is provided.
 Other languages can be supported by redefining package's internal macros.

 ## Requirements
  *schl* loads the packages *fontspec, enumitem, mdframed* and *amsmath*.
 It is written for XeLaTeX, but